Skip to Content

 The colour of the lake changes during the year.
 From December to March, it is blue, while for the remainder of the year, it changes to a grey colour.

 The lake itself is an imposing sight and worth stopping at during the Melbourne to Adelaide drive.
-The sheer scale of the lake is to be admired, the picture below does not do justice to just how big the lake is!
+The sheer scale of the lake is to be admired, the picture does not do justice to just how big the lake is!

 Cape Otway